yzernik/guides/ubuntu/thundroid_full.md

 * Exit the “bitcoin” user session back to user “admin”
    `$ exit`
 * Create the configuration file in the Nano text editor and copy the following paragraph.
 Save and exit.
    `$ sudo nano /etc/systemd/system/bitcoind.service`

-Content of the file *bitcoind.service*:

 ```
 # Thundroid: systemd unit for bitcoind